bluechristopher/practical_exercises/Student Created Tasks/[2D List] Image Processing.md

 ## Task 1.1

-Write a Python function to read the pixel data from the file `image.txt`.
+Write a Python function `read_pixels(filename)` to read the pixel data from the file `image.txt`.
 Each pixel's data is stored as an `(R, G, B)` tuple, and the pixels are arranged in rows and columns.

 Your function should:
 - read the file `image.txt` containing the pixel data